vishwa-31/personal-portfolio/README.md

-# Next.js Portfolio Website

 This project is a personal portfolio website built using **Next.js (App Router)**.
 The goal is to showcase skills, experience, and projects relevant to landing an **SDE role in 2025**.

----

-## 🧠 Project Purpose (for GitHub Copilot & future contributors)

-This repo should help GitHub Copilot understand the direction and architecture of the project.
-The portfolio will be **frontend only** (for now) and will follow a modern, minimalistic, dark‑theme UI.

-Copilot should:

-* Generate components using clean, reusable React + Next.js (App Router) patterns.
-* Follow folder structure conventions (`app/`, `components/`, `public/assets/`).
-* Write TailwindCSS‑based responsive UI.

----

 ## ✅ Sections of the Portfolio